Changelog

 I am sorry if this update breaks your Python 3.6 environment.
 In that case, please pin your berkeleydb installation to version 18.1.4, the last Python 3.6 compatible release.

-Send me constructive feedback if appropiate.
+Send me constructive feedback if appropriate.

 • Python 3.10 support.